The Night Listener (film): Plot

-Noone's paranoia about the boy's existence grows and, hoping to find proof of his existence, he breaks into Donna's home.
-A police officer arrests him for breaking and entering and then, mistakenly believing Noone to be one of the boy's abusers, attacks him with a stun baton before taking him to the station.
-Noone convinces the police he meant no harm and is released, only to find Donna waiting for him with the news that Pete is dead; also, that he was in a Milwaukee hospital, and was never in Madison.
-Distressed that Noone doesn't believe her, Donna collapses in the middle of a road and tries to hold him with her in the path of an oncoming truck.
-She then moves everything out of her home and disappears before the police can question her.
+Noone's paranoia about the boy's existence grows, and, hoping to find proof of his existence, he breaks into Donna's home.
+A police officer arrests him for breaking and entering but, mistakenly believing that Noone is one of the boy's abusers, attacks him with a stun baton before taking him to the station.
+Noone convinces the police that he meant no harm and is released, finding Donna waiting for him with the news that Pete is dead; also, that he was in a Milwaukee hospital and not in Madison.
+Distressed that Noone does not believe her, Donna collapses in the middle of a road and tries to hold him with her in the path of an oncoming truck.
+Donna moves everything out of her home and disappears before the police can question her.
 Noone is now convinced that the boy is a figment of the deranged woman's imagination.

-In response to a phone call from Donna, Noone goes to a motel where she was staying, and finds Pete's stuffed rabbit and a videotape under a blanket.
-He plays the video of a child, who seems to be Pete, but who could have been anyone.
-The phone rings and the caller claims to be the boy (but sounds exactly like Donna now), waiting for his mother at the airport.
-The caller ends the conversation after Noone asks what happened in Donna's past and how she became blind and that Donna should get help.
-Noone just watches the video, deep in thought.
+In response to a phone call from Donna, Noone goes to a motel where she was staying and finds Pete's stuffed rabbit and a videotape under a blanket.
+He plays the video of a child who seems to be Pete but could be anyone.
+The phone rings and the caller claims to be the boy (now sounding exactly like Donna) waiting for his mother at the airport.
+The caller ends the conversation after Noone asks what happened in Donna's past, how she became blind, and suggests that Donna get help.
+Noone watches the video, deep in thought.

 Noone returns to Manhattan and uses his experience to create The Night Listener, a new radio story.
-In the final scene, Donna is searching for a new home in a coastal town, telling the realtor she needs it for herself and her son, who has just lost his leg but will be released the next day.
-She has drastically changed her appearance and no longer has a guide dog or dark glasses, revealing her blindness was also an act.
-Gabriel concludes his show for the night by saying, "As for Pete, there's a line in the Velveteen Rabbit that reads...
+In the final scene, Donna is searching for a new home in a coastal town, telling the realtor that she needs it for herself and her son, who has just lost his leg but will be released the next day.
+She has drastically changed her appearance and no longer has a guide dog nor dark glasses, revealing that her blindness was also an act.
+Noone concludes his show for the night by saying, "As for Pete, there's a line in The Velveteen Rabbit that reads...
 Real isn't how you were made.
 It's the thing that happens to you.
 I'm Gabriel Noone.
-Goodnight".
+Goodnight."